 H’s ruling on marriage said that by istiḥsān the muslim who declares kufr shouldn’t be considered kafir, so also by istiḥsān we cant return a muslim to kufr and invalidate his islam explanation doesn’t seem to jibe here

+7:349 if buyer sabaqa with freeing slave, the slave is freed and purchase valid, qiyas here would be that buyer freeing slave is invalid, because he freed him without owning him, but by istiḥsān we say his freeing him is showing both consent for sale and ownership then freeing him, in the same expression.
+Cause don’t you see that a man can say to another I have made my slave free by way of you for 1000 dirhams, then if the other consents, he consents to two contracts at once, but this is not qiyas. s

 7:353 if X forces Y to give X the right to free Y’s slave or divorce Y’s wife whom he hasn’t consummated with yet, then by qiyas the slave would actually be freed or wife actually divorced and no liability because he didn’t actually force him to free or divorce, but by istiḥsān he is liable for value of slave and ½ mahr, because he forced him to do what would then transfer the power of the act

 7:354 if qadi says I know the testimony wasn’t good enough but I stone him as an oppressor and I knew he didn’t have stoning on him, and I forced the people to stone him, then the qadi is liable for diya